Lara Dutta: Breakthrough, success and acclaim (2005–2010)

-In 2006, Dutta first appeared in Zinda as a taxi driver opposite John Abraham.
+In 2006, Dutta first appeared in Zinda as a taxi driver opposite Sanjay Dutt.
 She then had a special song appearance in Alag.
 Dutta then played Aditi / Munni, a lady with suicidal tendencies opposite Akshay Kumar in Bhagam Bhag, which was a box office success.
 A critic of Idlebrain found her to be just "adequate".
 She then had a cameo appearance as Zeenat in Fanaa.

 Dutta started 2007 with Jhoom Barabar Jhoom, playing double-role of Anaida and Laila, opposite Bobby Deol and Abhishek Bachchan.
 The film was a moderate success.
 Rajeev Masand found her to be hilarious in the post-interval portions.
 Dutta then played Naina, a single mother and reporter opposite Salman Khan in Partner, one of the year's highest-grossing film.
 Syed Firdaus Ashraf was appreciative of her chemistry with Khan.
 She then made a special appearance in Om Shanti Om, and later presented a documentary film titled Sold: An MTV EXIT Special by Charmaine Choo which followed the tragedy of trafficking in South Asia where thousand of young girls and boys are sold into modern-day slavery.

 In 2008, Dutta voiced Sonia, a female elephant in the animated film, Jumbo opposite Akshay Kumar.
 She made a special appearance in Rab Ne Bana Di Jodi in the song "Phir Milenge Chalte Chalte" where she paid tribute to actress Helen.
 Dutta started 2010 with Billu Barber opposite Irrfan Khan, playing Bindiya, a poor barber's wife.
 The film was a moderate success at the box office.
 For her performance, she earned Stardust Award for Best Actress nomination.
 Dutta then played a supermodel opposite Govinda in Do Knot Disturb and a businessman's wife in Blue opposite Sanjay Dutt, both of which were commercial failures.
 For Blue, Taran Adarsh stated, "Lara has never looked so good before.
 Though the story revolves around the guys, you can't overlook her small but significant contribution to the film."

 In her only release of 2010, Dutta played a Gujarati bartender opposite Riteish Deshmukh, in Housefull.
 The film emerged a major commercial success and collected ₹1.14 billion at the box office.
 Gaurav Malani from IndiaTimes found Dutta to be "alluring".
 Komal Nahta stated that Dutta proves that she can be fantastic in comedies.
 Her performance in the film earned her a nomination for Zee Cine Award for Best Actor in a Supporting Role – Female.